mvmendoncas/mvmendoncas/README.md

 🪶 My name is Maria Virgínia Mendonça

-🌱 I'm currently working on Fullstack Development
+🌱 I'm currently working as IT Business Analytics

 📖 Computer scientist